lmc297/BTyper3/README.md

-                        Optional argument for use with --bt True; integer from 0 to 100; minimum percent coverage threshold for a Bt toxin gene to be considered present; default = 70
+                        Optional argument for use with --bt True; integer from 0 to 100; minimum percent coverage threshold for a Bt toxin gene to be considered present; default = 70 --bt_overlap [BT_OVERLAP]
+                        Optional argument for use with --bt True; float from 0 to 1; specify maximum proportion of overlap for overlapping Bt toxin genes to be considered separate genes; Bt toxin genes below this threshold will be considered separate, while those above it will be considered overlapping, and only the top hit will be reported; default=0.7
+  --evalue [EVALUE]     Optional argument for use with --virulence True and/or
+                        --bt True; float >= 0; maximum blast e-value for a hit to be saved; note that if both --virulence True and --bt True, this e-value threshold will be applied to both analyses; default = 1e-5
 ```

 For help: